foxmask/blog.trigger-happy.eu/content/news/django-trigger-happy-1.1.0.md

 Get involved :
 ==============

-Feel free to use the project for your own need on your own hosting provider or test it on https://trigger-happy.eu
+Feel free to use the project for your own needs on your own hosting provider or test it on https://trigger-happy.eu

 If you want to see a new service to be included to the project: 2 solutions